jlapeyre/Symata.jl/README.md

 You can use Symata with Mathematica syntax in addition to the usual Julia-like syntax.
 To use Mathematica syntax, install the [SymataSyntax.jl package](https://github.com/jlapeyre/SymataSyntax.jl).

-### IJulia Notebooks

-A few tutorial notebooks can be viewed [here](http://nbviewer.jupyter.org/github/jlapeyre/Symata.jl/tree/master/examples/).
-Lower-quality renderings of the same notebooks are in [the example directory](examples/).
-These are all snapshots, not live, so you can view them immediately with your browser.

 ### Installing